 Coinbase is the world's largest Bitcoin (BTC) broker.
 They represent an easy and fast way for new users to purchase bitcoins.
-Coinbase supports customers in over 30 countries, including the United States, Europe (besides Germany), UK, Singapore, Canada, and Australia.
+Coinbase supports customers in over 30 countries, including the United States, Europe, UK, Singapore, Canada, and Australia.

 Customers in the above-mentioned countries can purchase bitcoins by debit card, bank transfer, SEPA transfer, and more.

-Coinmama allows customers in almost every country to buy bitcoin with a credit or debit card.
+Coinmama allows customers in almost every country to buy bitcoin.
 They charge a 4.9%-5.9% (depends on volume) fee on each purchase.

 Customers in Europe can also purchase bitcoins with SEPA transfer for a lower fee.

 Want to buy using Coinmama?
 This step-by-step guide will show you how to use Coinmama.

 Swan Bitcoin is a dollar cost averaging Bitcoin exchange, where users can set up recurring Bitcoin purchases to be drafted from their bank account or credit card every month or week.

 Get $10 in free BTC when you make your first purchase.

 You can use our Bitcoin ATM map to buy bitcoins with cash.
 Bitcoin ATMs can be a quick and easy way to buy bitcoins and they're also private.
 That convenience and privacy, however, comes with a price; most ATMs have fees of 5-10%.

 The state of Nevada has taken a very pro-crypto stance in recent years, and has formalized this attitude in multiple bills which grant a range of rights and liberties to cryptocurrency firms and individual investors.